-Red Orchestra has AI combat engineers that set timed explosives in the middle of groups of frendlies.
+Red Orchestra has AI combat engineers that set timed explosives in the middle of groups of friendlies.
 Given the game's realism, this tends to be messy

-In the first installment of Quake, ogres always fire their grenades horizontally — so if you stand on a ledge above them, they end up blowing themselves up.
+In Quake, ogres always fire their grenades horizontally — so if you stand on a ledge above them, they end up blowing themselves up.

 Psychos in Borderlands will often pull out and arm a grenade when low on health, charging at players For Massive Damage.
 They will even do so if there's no way that they'll actually reach the players before the grenade goes off.
 In all fairness, they areinsane and violent.